 Fresh From Origin

-It is believe that tea has been growing in the Fujian area for over 1600 years.
-The origin place of many important production methods, Fujian is famous for oolong, wuyi yancha, lapsang souchong and fuzhou jasmine teas.
+It is believed that tea has been growing in the Fujian area for over 1600 years.
+The origin place of many important production methods, Fujian is famous for oolong, wuyi yancha, lapsang souchong, and fuzhou jasmine teas.
 In fact, the processing techniques for three major classes of tea (oolong, white and black) were all developed here.

 Free Sample Offer

 If you're familiar with this tea, we invite you to try a free sample.
 Simply email a receipt showing an earlier purchase of the "jin guan yin" tea to email@example.com

 and we'll gladly mail you a free sample of this tea.